 Work has changed.
 It has become a fluid activity, liberated from place.
 Modes of work are more complex, casual and spontaneous.
 With that, our tools demand review.
 Monofunctional furniture has become obsolete.
 Desk ≠ desk, chair ≠ chair.
 Our places of work require hybridity and their furniture must accept misuse and reinterpretation.

 For Knoll Furniture Company, SO–IL has produced three furniture pieces; simultaneously seating, surfaces, and objects made to respond to the increasingly fluid nature of creative production in the workspace.
 The pieces act as an assemblage; they absorb new organizations and allow for accidental interaction.
 This assembly of furniture is not a defined set for production, but instead, a provocation for a world where leisure and labor co-mingle.

 The collection made its debut at the 2016 Design Miami Design Curio program in Basel, Switzerland.

 Work Furniture System

-Florian Idenburg, Jing Liu, Ilias Papageorgiou, Kevin Lamyuktseung, Andre Herrero
+Florian Idenburg, Jing Liu, Ilias Papageorgiou, Kevin Lamyuktseung, Lucie Rebeyrol, and Andre Herrero